mikkohei13/havistin2/readme.md

 ## Running in production with Google Cloud Run & Redis

-Set up Redis to be used for caching.
-Store Redis server name & credentials to `app_secrets.py`.
-The app can be run also without Redis cache; just comment out Redis cache on `main.py` and use Filesystem cache instead.

-Set up your OpenAI API key to Google Cloud Run environment variables (Project > Edit & Deploy New Revision > Variables & Secrets > Add Variable).
+Deploy to Google Cloud Run with environment variables from `.env`:

-Deploy to Google Cloud Run:

-    gcloud run deploy havistin2 --project=havistin --port=80 --max-instances=4 --concurrency=10 --memory=1024Mi --timeout=40 --source .
+    make deploy

 Redeploy from Google Console (https://console.cloud.google.com/run) if you want to set more options there.